Azure/azure-container-networking/docs/cni.md

 * `name`: Name of the network.
 This property can be set to any unique value.
 * `type`: Name of the network plugin.
 This property should always be set to `azure-vnet`.
 * `mode`: Operational mode.
 This field is optional.
 See the [operational modes](https://github.com/Azure/azure-container-networking/blob/master/docs/network.md) for more details.
-* `master`: Name of the host network interface that will be used to connect containers to a VNET.
-This field is optional.
-If omitted, the plugin will automatically pick a suitable host network interface.
-Typically, the primary host interface name is `"Ethernet"` on Windows and `"eth0"` on Linux.
 * `bridge`: Name of the bridge that will be used to connect containers to a VNET.
 This field is optional.
 If omitted, the plugin will automatically pick a unique name based on the master interface index.
 * `logLevel`: Log verbosity.
 Valid values are `info` and `debug`.
 This field is optional.
 If omitted, the plugin will log at `info` level.